tlwilliams895/gis-devops/src/studios/swagger/index.rst

 Create a ``add-springfox`` branch off of your ``launchcart/rest-studio-solution`` branch.

-.. warning:: Do *not* create the branch off of the walkthrough studio, since we manually created Swagger docs in that branch.
+.. warning:: Do *not* create the branch off of the walkthrough branch (``add-swagger``), since we manually created Swagger docs in that branch.

 .. warning::